 Keep the ideas coming

 This week, we heard about a radical idea that would change the layout of Main Street this summer if approved by the village of Lake Placid and the state Department of Transportation.
-Like it or not, we can all agree that the plan to shut down one side of Main Street to create a pedestrian space in July and August this was a bold, out-of-the-box proposal designed to improve the community and support local businesses.
+Like it or not, we can all agree that the plan to shut down one side of Main Street to create a pedestrian space in July and August was a bold, out-of-the-box proposal designed to improve the community and support local businesses.

 Keep those ideas coming.
 Some will stick, and some will not, but if they aren’t proposed, we’ll never be able to move on to bigger and better things once the coronavirus pandemic is over.